fjagwitz/Graylog-Cookbooks/01_Installation/README.md

 ## Get a license

-Once set up, the system can be tested without a license but limited functionality.
-For evaluating Graylog Enterprise & Security Features, you need a trial license.
-Send the Cluster-ID (displayed when the script finishes) to your local Graylog Solution Engineer and get it within a few days.
+Once set up, the system can be tested without a license but limited functionality (Graylog Open Features).
+For evaluating Graylog Enterprise, feel free to download a [Small Business License](https://graylog.org/products/small-business) (2GB/day); in case you want to evaluate Graylog's Security Features, you need a trial license.

+In any case, send the Cluster-ID (displayed when the script finishes) to your local Graylog Solution Engineer and get it within a few days.

 ## Folder Structure